Keith Clements

 This course provides an introduction to the concept and philosophy of active learning, and describes a variety of methods to help instructors "activ-ate" their class.
 The course includes active learning examples that utilize both critical and analytical thinking skills.
 We also identify the risks that may discourage instructors from using active learning strategies and offer suggestions for managing them.
 A three-step method is suggested for developing an active lesson, and a comprehensive model is offered as a guide for creative active learning strategies.

-This course begins by identifying the two most significant issues that influence the motivation of adult students: security and autonomy.
-The course explains how increasing students' sense of security can enhance their motivation during instruction, questioning, activities, and evaluations.
-This is followed by a discussion of how motivation can be improved by enhancing students' sense of autonomy when making assignments, selecting instructional methods, implementing classroom procedures, and developing and planning evaluations.
-The course concludes by comparing and contrasting extrinsic and intrinsic motivators and by suggesting a variety of "miscellaneous motivators" for instructors to consider.
+This course is intended to offer a practical explanation of how an instructor’s behaviors and choices can influence the motivation of students.
+It is not intended to be a theoretical or academic treatise about motivation.
+Module 1 offers useful tips that may help instructors to motivate students.
+Students’ security and autonomy are described as they influence motivation during instruction, questioning, activities, and evaluations.
+This is followed by a discussion of how motivation can be improved by enhancing students' sense of autonomy when making assignments, selecting instructional methods, implementing classroom procedures, and developing evaluations.
+In Module 2, intrinsic and extrinsic motivators are defined and compared.
+Finally, a variety of "miscellaneous motivators" are offered for instructors to consider.

 The purpose of this course is to provide instructors with a very basic introduction to the concepts of soft skills and emotional intelligence (EQ).
 It is designed especially for new instructors in career schools who have little or no training in educational techniques and who are unfamiliar with the basics of emotional intelligence.
 The course provides a comparison of hard and soft skills, including people skills and workplace behaviors.
 Ten important soft skills are discussed in detail and the relationship between EQ and soft skills is explained.
 The course concludes with tips and suggestions to help instructors enhance their soft skills and EQ.